-Laurel Richie ’81, chair of the Dartmouth Board of Trustees and a co-chair of The Call to Lead campaign, announced that a group of women leaders in the Dartmouth community have pledged $12.5 million as part of a dollar-for-dollar match to renovate Dartmouth Hall, long the hub of a liberal arts education at the College.
+Laurel Richie ’81, chair of the Dartmouth Board of Trustees and a co-chair of campaign, announced that a group of women leaders in the Dartmouth community have pledged $12.5 million as part of a dollar-for-dollar match to renovate Dartmouth Hall, long the hub of a liberal arts education at the College.

 Dartmouth intends to transform learning spaces throughout the building, making it fully accessible to all members of the Dartmouth community, providing new teaching technologies, reconfiguring classroom, office, and common spaces to allow for more innovative research and teaching, and bringing together language programs and the Guarini institute for International Education.

 “Women of Dartmouth are banding together to raise $25 million to outfit this grande dame of Dartmouth Row with 21st-century teaching technologies and to ensure that this center of learning is accessible to the entire Dartmouth community,” said Richie.
 “I am thrilled to announce that a number of women are offering an opportunity to their Dartmouth sisters—alumnae and students alike—to join them in building this legacy.

 “When a Dartmouth woman makes a gift of any size to the renovation of Dartmouth Hall, this cadre of women will match that gift—dollar for dollar—up to $12.5 million.”